ml-and-ds-papers-on-the-go/andre-ye.github.io/history/rr4/letters-of-madison-notes.md

 - Written by James Madison, addressed to Thomas Jefferson
 - Addressed as "Dear Sir New York Ocr.
 17. 1788", Written from New York City.
 - Comparison of the function performed by a bill of rights in republican and monarchical systems of government and if it is necessary.
+- At this time, the States are adopting the new Constitution and are putting it into action "next March".
 - The text contains certain encrypted words that have been decrypted; these were written in a numerical code Madison and Jefferson used for confidentiality.
 - Excerpt begins at "*The states which have adopted...*" and ends at "*...will be unnecessarily sacrificed to the many*".
 - See footnote [^1] for citations of the excerpt used in class.